seL4/sel4-tutorials/tutorials/untyped/untyped.md

 #### Num_caps

-The retype invocation can be used to create more than 1 capability at a time -- the amount of capabilities is specified using this argument.
+The retype invocation can be used to create more than 1 capability and object at a time -- the number of capabilities is specified using this argument.
 Note that there are two constraints on this value:

 1. The untyped must be big enough to fit all of the memory being retyped (`num_caps * (1u << size_bits)`).
 2. The CNode must have enough consecutive free CSlots to fit all of the new capabilities.

 ## Exercises

-### Create an untyped
+### Create an untyped capability

 When you first run this tutorial, you will see something like the following output, which lists all of the untyped capabilities provided to the root task on boot: